 College Credit Programs.
 Section 1009.23, Florida Statutes, authorizes Florida colleges to charge a standard resident tuition of $71.98 per credit hour for advanced and professional, postsecondary vocational, developmental education, and educator preparation institute programs, and $91.79 per credit hour for bachelor's degree programs.

-The colleges are authorized to charge non-residents $215.94 per credit hour tuition for advanced and professional, postsecondary vocational, developmental education, and educator preparation institute programs.
+The colleges are authorized to charge non-residents tuition of $91.79 per credit hour and an out-of-state fee of $215.94 per credit hour for advanced and professional, postsecondary vocational, developmental education, and educator preparation institute programs.
 For bachelor's degree programs, s.
 1009.23, Florida Statutes, limits the sum of the tuition and the out-of-state fee per credit hour to no more than 85% of the sum of the tuition and the out-of-state fee at the state university nearest the state college.

 $10,000 Bachelor's Degree.
 Section 1009.26, Florida Statutes, provides for $10,000 Bachelor's Degrees at Florida College System institutions.
 The law authorizes the waiver of Florida College System tuition and fees for the purpose of offering baccalaureate degrees for state residents for which the cost for the degree program does not exceed $10,000.

 Workforce Education Programs.
-Section 1009.22, Florida Statutes, authorizes Florida colleges to charge a standard resident tuition of $2.33 per contact hour and nonresident tuition of $6.99 per contact hour for programs leading to a career certificate or an applied technology diploma.
+Section 1009.22, Florida Statutes, authorizes Florida colleges to charge residents and non-residents a standard tuition of $2.33 per contact hour for programs leading to a career certificate or an applied technology diploma, and an out-of-state student fee of $6.99 per contact hour.
 Also, colleges are authorized to charge block tuition of $45 per half year or $30 per term for adult education programs.

 Each college board of trustees is also authorized to establish fee schedules for